thofisch/doc-api/docs/apis.md

 - What technologies will the client use to integrate with the API?
 - Which products/services to expose?
 - What other services should the API interact with?

+    ## API Design Principles

+    REST is centered around business (data) entities exposed as resources that are identified via URIs and can be manipulated via standardized CRUD-like methods using different representations, self-descriptive messages and hypermedia.

+    RESTful APIs tend to be less use-case specific and comes with less rigid client / server coupling and are more suitable as a platform interface being open for diverse client applications.

+    - We prefer REST-based APIs with JSON payloads
+    - We prefer systems to be truly RESTful
+    - We apply the RESTful web service principles to all kind of application components, whether they provide functionality via the Internet or via the intranet as larger application elements.
+We strive to build interoperating distributed systems that different teams can evolve in parallel.

+    An important principle for (RESTful) API design and usage is Postel's Law, aka the Robustness Principle (RFC 1122):

+    Be liberal in what you accept, be conservative in what you send